cbuchko/old-website/_posts/2021-09-14-survivor41-predictions.md

 featured: false
 ---

 I originally created this blog so I could talk about Survivor, and with COVID interrupting those plans, my opportunity has finally come to gush about a brand new season.
-At the time of writing this, season 41 of Survivor is a week away.
+At the time of writing this, season 41 of Survivor is a day away.
 In this post I'll be making some hopefully correct predictions of who has a shot of being the sole survivor.

 My first big takeaway after reviewing the cast is everyone seems to be a fan of the show.
 There isn't a single person who I can count out just on virtue of them being unaware.
 I think there will be a large amount of people playing way too hard, way too fast, and there will be a lot of people flaming out.